Instruments

 Treasury Bills - defined as short-term securities offered for sale on the domestic primary market at a discount and redeemed at the nominal value at maturity

-All wholesale Treasury Bonds and Treasury Bills denominated in PLN are traded on Treasury BondSpot Poland.
+All wholesale Treasury Bonds and Treasury Bills denominated in PLN and in EURO are traded on Treasury BondSpot Poland.

 Treasury securities:

-PFI – Polish Fixed Rate Bonds with maturities of 5,10 and 20 years.
+PFI – Polish Fixed Rate Bonds.
 The coupon is paid annually on actual/actual convention.

-PFL– Polish Floating Rate Bonds are issued with maturities of 10 with annually paid coupon.
-The coupon is based on 6M WIBOR.
-They day count convention is determined on actual/actual convention.
+PFL– Polish Floating Rate Bonds with every six months paid coupon.
+Bonds with the coupon is based on 6M WIBOR and bonds with the coupon is based on POLSTR Compound Index.
+They day count convention is determined on actual/actual convention

-PZC– Polish Zero Coupon Bonds are currently issued with maturities of 2 years.
+PZC– Polish Zero Coupon Bonds.
 They are issued at a discount with actual/actual convention.

 PFX– Polish Inflation Linked Bonds.
 The fixed coupon is paid annually on indexed (inflation linked) principal.